 Election ads are those that feature a federal candidate or current elected federal officeholder in the United States.
 Elected federal offices include those of the President and Vice President of the United States, and members of the United States House of Representatives and United States Senate.
 The following applies to election ads in the United States:

 Election ads in the United States may run if the advertiser is verified by Google.

-Note: This policy doesn’t apply to ads for products or services, including promotional political merchandise like t-shirts or mugs, or news coverage of federal election campaigns, candidates, or current elected federal officeholders.
+Note: This policy doesn’t apply to ads for products or services, including promotional political merchandise like t-shirts, or to ads run by news organizations to promote their coverage of federal election campaigns, candidates, or current elected federal officeholders.